dgzlopes/pulpocon/README.md

 }
 ```

 That's it.
-Now you should be able to run it as you would do with any test, and you get the best of both worlds!
+Now, you should be able to run it as you would do with any test, and you get the best of both worlds!

 You can read more about that scenario in [this section](https://k6.io/docs/using-k6-browser/running-browser-tests/#run-both-browser-level-and-protocol-level-tests-in-a-single-script) of our docs.